lue-bird/elm-accessors/README.md

 `elm-review`, `npx elm-verify-examples` and `elm-test`/`elm-test-rs`

-If you write new reach combinators that rely on common library data, I'll be happy to review and merge.
+If you write new reaches for common library data, I'll be happy to review and merge.
 Please include tests.